 The first visitors to the uninhabited island were probably Malay, Arab and European mariners, none of whom stayed.
 Then, in 1642, the French took the decision to inhabit the island, which at the time was called Mascarin.
 The first settlers arrived four years later, when the French governor of Fort Dauphin in southern Madagascar banished a dozen mutineers to the island.

 On the basis of enthusiastic reports from the mutineers, King Louis XIV of France officially claimed the island in 1649 and renamed it Île Bourbon, after Colbert Bourbon, who had founded the French East India Company.

 However appealing it seemed, there was no great rush to populate and develop the island.
 It was not until the beginning of the 18th century that the French East India Company and the French government took control of the island.

-Like Mauritius, Réunion came of age under the governorship of the visionary Mahé de Labourdonnais, who served from 1735 to 1746.
-However, Labourdonnais treated Île de France (Mauritius) as a favoured sibling, and after the collapse of the French East India Company and the pressure of ongoing rivalry with Britain the governance of Île Bourbon passed directly to the French Crown in 1764.
+Like Mauritius, Réunion came of age under the governorship of the Mahé de Labourdonnais, who served from 1735 to 1746.
+However, Labourdonnais treated Île de France (Mauritius) as a favoured sibling, and after the collapse of the French East India Company and the pressure of ongoing rivalry with Britain, the governance of Île Bourbon passed directly to the French Crown in 1764.

 A Brief British Interlude